-This web archiving virtual workshop is being hosted by the Digital Preservation Outreach & Education Network (DPOE-N) in partnership with the Pratt Institute School of Information.
+This workshop is being hosted by the Digital Preservation Outreach & Education Network (DPOE-N) in partnership with New York University Moving Image Archiving & Preservation (MIAP) program and Pratt Institute School of Information.
 It is being offered tuition-free, thanks to generous support from the Andrew W. Mellon Foundation.

 The application for this program is now available online at:

 The deadline to apply is May 10, 2021.

 Applicants must be located in the United States or US territories.
 We encourage applications from the following states: West Virginia / North Carolina / Kentucky / Virginia / Maryland / Tennessee in an effort to target underserved regions of the country.

 The program will be limited to 25 participants, so we recommend that you do not wait to apply.
 Successful applicants will be notified by May 15, 2021.